 Music Department | Doctor Faustus

 John Alldis was born on August 10, 1929 in Ilford, Essex, England as John Trevor Alldis.
-He is known for his work on Doctor Faustus (1961), The Wakefield Shepherd's Play (1961) and Seeing and Believing (1960).
+He is known for his work on Doctor Faustus (1961), The Lively Arts (1976) and The Wakefield Shepherd's Play (1961).
 He was married to Ursula Mason.
 He died on December 20, 2010 in London, England.